oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

 Lastly, let’s reset the lab by restoring the development environment tables through data cloning from production.
 Then, delete the previously created:

-a.
-Application Data Model
+- Application Data Model
-b.
-Masking Definition
+- Masking Definition
-c.
-Subsetting Definition
+- Subsetting Definition

-This task ensures a clean environment for future exercises and prevents any potential conflicts or errors that could arise from leftover configurations.Please note that you must first drop the Masking and Subsetting Definition before dropping the associated Application Data Model.
+This task ensures a clean environment for future exercises and prevents any potential conflicts or errors that could arise from leftover configurations.

 ### Steps
-1. Restore the `EMPLOYEESEARCH_DEV` tables on pdb1 by cloning data from `EMPLOYEESEARCH_PROD` schema.
+1. Restore the *`EMPLOYEESEARCH_DEV`* tables by cloning data from *`EMPLOYEESEARCH_PROD`* schema.

-    - Open a Terminal session on your **DBSec-Lab** VM as OS user *oracle*.
+    - Open a Terminal session on your **DBSec-Lab** VM as OS user *`oracle`*.

         ````
         <copy>sudo su - oracle</copy>
         ````

-        **Note**: If you are using a **remote desktop** session, simply double-click the **Terminal** icon on the desktop to launch a session directly as Oracle.
+        **Note**: If you are using a **remote desktop** session, simply double-click the **Terminal** icon on the desktop to launch a session directly as *`oracle`*.
 In this case, you do not need to execute this command.

     - Go to the scripts directory.